AMERICAN CULTURE REPORTER

 Time to Pretend.
 We were like in our thirties, back then, and finding ourselves hanging around my mom and stepdad’s house, my little sister and I. We’d separately fallen apart, way post-being club kids together and then slowly put ourselves back together.

 Electric feel now, kids.
 My wife and I, with said sister Anna Vance and hilarious soon-to-be brother-in-law Paul DeSilvio in tow, saw them play at the new Roxy, right next to the stadium of the Atlanta Braves.
 It was a fun night, finished up with food at ancient HWY 41 roadside dive Doc’s.
-We took Uber.
+We took Uber and he went the long way to get around the side of the stadium which took forever, after quickly crossing the bridge over the Chattahoochee River dividing Atlanta and Cobb County.

 Myspace was freshly invented and the title of social media manager was still so far from business proliferation, that the artists you reached out to on the platform often contacted you back directly.
 I was able to comm with acts, and based on the huge readership numbers of my (free-for-me) Myspace blog, they more often than not let me hang out with them when they came through the Atlanta area.
 Producer/performer Cisco Adler and his set out in Malibu became our online friends, and I got to interview them at various nightclubs and art shows.
 Nomadic sludge core power duo Jucifer, formerly Athens residents, put me on their guest list to write about them on the site, and it snowballed from there.

 There and elsewhere, I put in the 10,000 hours it takes to become able at something, often writing about my love of college football, while also scribbling thousands of poems and mainly plugging away on my debut narrative book Golden State Misadventures, of my travels of California, at Mom’s and in two nearby homes where I lived.
-That book goes third edition on Silver Stone Press August 24th.
+Book went 3rd edition (Silver Stone Press) on August 26th, a hugely successful Atlanta in-store event at Posman Books, Ponce City Market.

 Further and The Elephant 6 Ramble: